tryton/tryton/trytond/doc/ref/tools/misc.rst

    Return the path of the named directory in subdir from root directory.

+.. function:: pairwise_longest(iterable)

+   Return successive overlapping pairs taken from the input iterable.

+   The number of 2-tuples in the output iterator will be the number of inputs and ends with the ``None``.
+   It will be empty if the input iterable has fewer than two values.

 .. function:: resolve(name)

    Resolve a dotted name to a global object.